-Initial steps have been taken to assess a comingled process sewer manhole, located near the AFFF Fire Suppression System, which MDE sampled in December 2023.
-This assessment is ongoing and findings will be summarized in a subsequent deliverable.
+Initial steps have been taken to investigate potential inflows, including possible groundwater intrusion, that could contribute to observed PFAS concentrations in samples taken from a comingled process sewer manhole located near the AFFF Fire Suppression System, which MDE sampled in December 2023.
+To date, no groundwater intrusion has been noted, but when drought conditions end and groundwater levels rise, further assessment will be made and documented in future deliverables.